ScooloV/bbpedia/docs/death_zone/new_inducements.md

 of the Casualty roll that was previously made against them are applied as normal.

-Ayleen Andar 0-1 (IN)FAM0US C0ACHING STAFF INDUCEMENT:
+Ayleen Andar 0-1 (IN)FAM0US COACHING STAFF INDUCEMENT:

 AYLEEN ANDAR
-100,000 G0LD PIECES, AVAILABLE T0 ANY TEAM
+100,000 GOLD PIECES, AVAILABLE TO ANY TEAM
 *Talent scouts have become a major part of modern Blood Bowl.*
 *These expert assessors of rookie talent travel the world far and wide,* *sometimes in packs, seeking out those young players that show